txje/Unicycler/README.md

 ### 3. Multiplicity

-In order to scaffold the graph, Unicycler must distinguish between single-copy contigs and collapsed repeats.
-It does this with a greedy algorithm that takes both read depth and graph connectivity.
-This process finds single-copy contigs not only in the bacterial chromosome but also in plasmids of any read depth.
+In order to scaffold the graph, Unicycler must distinguish between single-copy contigs and repeats.
+It does this with a greedy algorithm that uses both read depth and graph connectivity:

 <p align="center"><img src="misc/multiplicity.png" alt="Multiplicity assignment" width="700"></p>

+This process does _not_ assume that all single-copy contigs have the same read depth, which allows it to identify single-copy contigs from plasmids as well as the chromosome.

 ### 4. Short read bridging